 Stakeholder Engagement & Public Policy

-Against the backdrop of a continually changing external landscape, we engage with key stakeholder groups on environmental and social issues where we believe McDonald’s can have the greatest impact.
+Against the backdrop of a continually changing external landscape, we engage with key stakeholder groups on environmental and social issues that are relevant to the Company and where we believe McDonald’s can have the greatest impact.

 McDonald's sign on the front of a building